 Could this be the most scenic drive in New Zealand?
 In a country abounding in quiet roads and beautiful scenery, such a claim is ambitious.
 Yet many consider the drive along the edge of Lake Wakatipu between Queenstown and Glenorchy to be the best in the country.

 Whether it's the best is very subjective, but having driven this and many other great kiwi roads, I'd have to say it's right up there with the most magnificent of them.
 Even if you haven't been there, you may have seen glimpses of the road to Glenorchy on television - many car advertisements have been filmed there.
-The stunning setting amidst lake and snowcapped mountains could make any rust-bucket look good.
+Any old car would look good against the stunning setting of lake and snowcapped mountains.

 The drive starts from New Zealand's busiest tourist destination, but the majority of Queenstown's visitors don't venture very far up the lake, at least by road.
-Most of those who do are hikers taking a bus to the Routeburn, Greenstone, Caples and Rees-Dart tracks, all of which have their trailheads beyond Glenorchy.
+Of those who do, many are hikers taking a bus to the Routeburn, Greenstone, Caples and Rees-Dart tracks, all of which have their trailheads beyond Glenorchy.

 Lake Wakatipu is an 84km long glacial lake (New Zealand's longest) consisting of three straight sections arranged in a zig-zag.
 The journey from Queenstown to Glenorchy traverses two of them, and for the most part clings to the sides of the mountains which plunge steeply into the deep waters.